yichern/baxter-tool/README.md

 ### Trained Models

-`/baxter-tool/simulation/commands.txt` contains all the commands used to train, evaluate, render, and plot the models for conducting experiments.
-It also contains an explanation of each of the trained models we provide in `/baxter-tool/simulation/models/`.
+`baxter-tool/simulation/commands.txt` contains all the commands used to train, evaluate, render, and plot the models for conducting experiments.
+It also contains an explanation of each of the trained models we provide in `baxter-tool/simulation/models/`.
 You can render a trained model by running the corresponding command.
 You can also re-train a model by running the corresponding command.

 ### Training and Rendering New Models

+#### Training

 You can train a new PPO model by running `train_baxter.py`. `train_baxter_a2c.py`, `train_baxter_trpo.py` and `train_baxter_ddpg.py` use A2C, TRPO and DDPG respectively for training.
 The model will be saved under `models/` and the training history will be saved under `logs/`, under the name specified.